Explore the Local Area of Portland & Weymouth

 Situated just outside the town centre, the Sea Life Park is a great place to visit.
 The ever-growing attractions and sanctuary make this one of the most exciting Sea Life’s to visit.
 The original home of Paul the Psychic Octopus the park boasts some amazing sea creatures from cute Seals & Penguins to terrifying Giant Spider Crabs & Sharks!

-If you’re after a bit of peace & quiet whilst the kids run riot there’s no better place than one of the largest indoor soft-play areas on the south coast – Sharkey’s Adventure Playground.
+If you’re after a bit of peace & quiet whilst the kids run riot there’s no better place than one of the largest indoor soft-play areas on the south coast – The Fun Factory.